piegope/doc/docs/en/rdm/windows/commands/administration/reports/deleted-entries.md

 ### Export deleted entries list

-You can r ight-click on one or several lines to export them in CSV, HTML or XML format.
+You can right-click on one or several lines to export them in CSV, HTML, or XML format.